hashicorp/terraform-provider-google/website/docs/r/dns_record_set.markdown

 Manages a set of DNS records within Google Cloud DNS.
 For more information see [the official documentation](https://cloud.google.com/dns/records/) and
 [API](https://cloud.google.com/dns/api/v1/resourceRecordSets).

-~> **Note:** The Google Cloud DNS API requires NS records be present at all times.
-To accommodate this, when creating NS records, the default records Google automatically creates will be silently overwritten.
-Also, when destroying NS records, Terraform will not actually remove NS records, but will report that it did.
+~> **Note:** The provider treats this resource as an authoritative record set.
+This means existing records (including the default records) for the given type will be overwritten when you create this resource in Terraform.
+In addition, the Google Cloud DNS API requires NS records to be present at all times, so Terraform will not actually remove NS records during destroy but will report that it did.

 ## Example Usage